LichAcademy/Lich-Courses/Stable Diffusion 101/Topic 1 - Fundamentals/Topic 1 - Fundamentals.md

         ],
     },
     "extensions": {
         // To save you the trouble of searching for extensions, I have included a list of recommended extensions.
-You can install them by clicking on the 'Install' button that appears when you open this workspace.
+Instead of making you manually search for each extensions, you will be offerred to install recommended extensions when you first open this workspace.
         "recommendations": [
             "ms-python.debugpy",
             "donjayamanne.python-environment-manager",